 - Polyurethane soles have been growing in popularity because of their lightweight, durable design.
 They offer great natural shock absorption as well as flexibility to ensure your feet don’t have restricted motion.

-- EVA soles have some of the greatest shock absorption and corrosion resistance.
+- EVA soles have some of the best shock absorption and corrosion resistance.
 They are ideal for work environments where hazardous chemicals are present.
 Additionally, they have great insulation and flexibility, but aren’t the best for slip resistance.

 Take note of which sole materials offer the best properties for your jobs application.
 This way, you can compare and contrast between the boots you’re considering.